jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "No matter, I think my eyes are as good as another's."

 I scan the benches.
 Members stare back, silent.
 No one points.
 No one speaks.
 No one helps their king find traitors in their midst.
+I am confused.
+Frustrated.
+I can't let them see it.

 The Five seats are empty.
 Someone warned them.
 Someone here, watching me now with blank faces.